 Beginners need only bring a hat, sunglasses, appropriate clothing for the weather (no bright colours) and a belt for holding up waders (that we will provide).

 For those that already fly fish, all you need is your normal trout fly fishing gear!
 A five weight is the recommended all round rod.
 If you have a four it will be perfect for the smaller rivers like the Rubicon and a six is great for throwing large hoppers and double fly rigs from the drift boat.
 A seven is too heavy for local conditions and will greatly restrict your ability to make delicate presentations at close range.
+It will also impact on your enjoyment of the day.
 If you do not have the correct gear, please let us know so that we can supply it for you.

 If bringing your own, you only need a floating fly line, preferably something olive, green, grey,brown or any dull colour.
 Breathable waders are great for autumn-winter-spring but thigh boots or hip waders are much more comfortable from November through March inclusive (warmer months).

 If fishing from the drift boat during the summer months when the temperatures are hot, light pants or shorts and sandals are fine.
 If you prefer shorts you will need plenty of sunscreen.
 We recommend that you always have a hat, polarised sunglasses and waterproof sunscreen.
 Be prepared for cool mornings/evenings and hot days.
 A lightweight sweater/vest and a lightweight raincoat should be included in your day pack as a precaution if there is any chance of rain.
 Clothing should be subdued colours as much as possible.
 No yellows or whites etc. This includes hats!
 Bright colours = less fish.